sherlock-project/sherlock/README.md

 docker build -t mysherlock-image .
 ```

-Once the image is built sherlock can be invoked by running the following:
+Once the image is built, sherlock can be invoked by running the following:

 ```
 docker run --rm -t mysherlock-image user123
 ```

 The optional ```--rm``` flag removes the container filesystem on completion to prevent cruft build-up.
-See https://docs.docker.com/engine/reference/run/#clean-up---rm
+See: https://docs.docker.com/engine/reference/run/#clean-up---rm

 The optional ```-t``` flag allocates a pseudo-TTY which allows colored output.
-See https://docs.docker.com/engine/reference/run/#foreground
+See: https://docs.docker.com/engine/reference/run/#foreground

 It is possible to use the following command to access the saved results: